imanjokko/PizzaRunner/README.md

 # Entity Relationship Diagram
 ![](https://github.com/imanjokko/PizzaRunner/blob/main/ERD.png)

-This databases uses the star schema model
+*This databases uses the star schema model*

----
 Follow [this link](https://github.com/imanjokko/PizzaRunner/blob/main/schema%20query.sql) to see the provided SQL code used to create the database schema, as well as the tables.

 ---